gardener/gardener/docs/proposals/31-inplace-node-update.md

 #### `Worker` API

-A new field `updateStrategy` is introduced under `.spec.pools[]` in the Worker API.
-This field will be used to set the `machineDeploymentStrategy` for the `machinev1alpha1.MachineDeployment` resource.
+New field `updateStrategy` and `kubelet` are introduced under `.spec.pools[]` in the Worker API.
+The `updateStrategy` field will be used to set the `machineDeploymentStrategy` for the `machinev1alpha1.MachineDeployment` resource and `kubelet` field corresponds to the kubelet configuration for this worker pool.

 ```yaml
 apiVersion: extensions.gardener.cloud/v1alpha1